 UNIVERSITY PLACEMENT ASSISTANCE

-If you are enrolled in the Master’s Preparation and/or Undergraduate Preparation Program, you will receive extensive guidance by admission advisers dedicated to helping you define your academic goals and realize your academic aspirations.
+If you are enrolled in the Master’s Preparation, you will receive extensive guidance by admission advisers dedicated to helping you define your academic goals and realize your academic aspirations.
 Advisers will help you with all aspects of the application and transfer process to American colleges and universities, including exam preparation and scheduling, personal statements and essays, and interview training.
 Your advisers will also be able to provide information about admission to partner community colleges and universities.
-However, please note that completion of the Master’s Preparation and/or Undergraduate Preparation Program does NOT guarantee admission into any college and/or university.
+However, please note that completion of the Master’s Preparation does NOT guarantee admission into any college and/or university.

 CERTIFICATE AND GRADES